 One of the essential parts of the oral health care is flossing.
-Flossing at least once a day is advised by the American Dental Association, this helps a person achieve an optimal oral health.
+Flossing at least once a day is advised by the American Dental Association, this helps a person achieve optimal oral health.
 By making flossing a habit, you will be able to remove plaque in between your teeth and any hard to reach areas for a toothbrush.
 This is quite essential given that if you fail to remove plaque through brushing, they can become harder since they eventually develop into calculus or tartar.
 You can also steer clear of gum problems and cavities through flossing.

 When can you floss the best time?
 Before brushing or after?